aalice24/CreativeMajorProject/README.md

 ## 2 Design Approach
 ### 2.1 Method Chosen: User Input
-I chose to differ my artwork by using user input and my approach when designing the effects is that I want to make it personalised for each user so they can be in control of what is being displayed on the canvas.
-This is achieved through mouse clicks, mouse drag and keypresses.
+My approach to designing the artwork is to gamify it and make it more fun.
+Since the method I chose is user input, I wanted to make the user be in control what is placed on the canvas.
+Our theme for our group code is 'memory universe', therefore I want to give the users a chance to personalise it where they can place their memory circles onto the canvas via mouse clicks, mouse drag and keypresses.
 For each interaction, it will display a different output.

 ### 2.2 Pulsing Animation
 After selecting the circle style via the prompt, the circle appearance will exhibit a three-second pulsation and the contents inside each circle will remain rotating.
 This is created to visually communicate that a new circle has been spawned onto the canvas giving users feedback whilst making it interesting.